What our Seven Continents lesson plan includes

 The Seven Continents lesson plan contains three main content pages.
 There is also an additional page at the beginning of the lesson that students will use to write out their address from street number to continent.
 There are two address cards on each page, so you will only need to print half the number of pages as students.

-The first of the three content pages explains what a continent actually is: a large mass of land separated by the oceans of the world.
+First, students will learn what a continent actually is by definition: a large mass of land separated by the oceans of the world.
 The United States is a country in the continent of North America, which lies between the Pacific and Atlantic Oceans.
 Students will then learn how to order the continents by land mass.

 Asia, Africa, North America, and South America

 The next few pages describe additional facts about each continent, beginning with Asia, Africa, North America, and South America.
-Students will learn that Asia is the largest continent in terms of land mass and population.
+Asia is the largest continent in terms of both land mass and population.
 Over 3 billion people live in Asia.
 Some countries in Asia are India, Japan, South Korea, and Vietnam.
 This continent is home to both the Great Wall of China and Mount Everest.

 The next largest continent is Africa.
 Countries here include Egypt, Kenya, and Ethiopia.
 There are over 50 countries in Africa total.
 This is also where we would find the Sahara Desert and the longest river in the world: the Nile.
 Africa is also home to the cheetah, which is the fastest animal in the world.
 Other animals that live here include wildebeests, lions, and gazelles.

 North America is the third largest continent by area.
 It is home to the United States, Canada, Mexico, Cuba, and 36 other countries.
-The third largest river in the world, the Mississippi River, lies on this continent.
+The third largest river in the world, the Mississippi River, runs through this continent.
 In addition, this is where we find Lake Superior, the largest freshwater lake in the world.

 Then we have South America as the fourth largest continent.
 Except for in Brazil, the people who live in South American countries all speak Spanish.
 The countries include Peru, Argentina, Chile, Ecuador, and 10 others.
 This is where we would find the Andes mountain range, which is the longest mountain range in the world.
 Additionally, the Amazon Rainforest resides in South America.